facebookresearch/hydra/website/versioned_docs/version-1.0/tutorials/basic/running_your_app/6_tab_completion.md

 ### Install tab completion
-Get the exact command to install the completion from `--hydra-help`.
+Get the exact command to install the completion from `python <your-hydra-main> --hydra-help`.
 Currently, Bash and Fish are supported.
 We are relying on the community to implement completion plugins for additional shells.

 Fish support requires version >= 3.1.2.